Mt. Rushmore - Activities Near the Presidential Monument

 In 1927, before the advent of most modern day machines, sculptor Gutzon Borglum began drilling into the 5,725-foot mountain face.
 An incredible 14 years and $1 million later, Mount Rushmore was born.
 The presidents' faces stand at 60 feet tall and tower 500 feet above the earth, peering down over swaying pine, spruce, birch, and aspen.
 This is just the "tip of the mountain" of history that awaits at the monument.

 Nearby attractions are endless.
-With the cities of Keystone, Deadwood, and Rapid City close by, you could easily spend a few weeks here and still not see all the area has to offer!
+With the cities of Keystone, Deadwood, President monument South Dakota, and Rapid City close by, you could easily spend a few weeks here and still not see all the area has to offer!
 You also have plenty of lodging options to choose from.

 A visit to the Mount Rushmore Monument including a Chuck Wagon Supper and Show are a must!
 Not only will you visit the grand Mount Rushmore Monument, but you'll also be treated to an old-fashioned chuck wagon supper complete with a Western variety show.

 - How about taking a train ride and viewing the Mount Rushmore Lighting Ceremony?
 Take a scenic train ride through the South Dakota countryside followed by the lighting of the monument.
 The only thing more impressive than seeing Mount Rushmore by day is watching its lighting by night!

 Two For Tuesday makes for a great adventure!
 You'll travel to the famous Deadwood, South Dakota, and then go on to Spearfish to see The Black Hills Passion Play, which recreates the dramatic events during the last seven days in the life of Christ.